absmach/magistrala-docs/docs/blogs/oauth.md

 - **Authorization Server**: The server issues access tokens to the client after successfully authenticating the resource owner and obtaining authorization.
 - **Client**: An application making protected resource requests on behalf of the resource owner and with its authorization.
 The client is not necessarily part of the resource owner's domain.

-In the context of Magistrala, the resource owner is the user, the resource server is the Magistrala service, the authorization server is the OAuth2.0 provider, and the client is the UI service.
+In the context of SuperMQ, the resource owner is the user, the resource server is the SuperMQ service, the authorization server is the OAuth2.0 provider, and the client is the UI service.
 The UI service is the client because it is making protected resource requests on behalf of the user and with the user's authorization.

 In OAuth2.0, there are different scopes.
 A scope is a mechanism in OAuth2.0 to limit an application's access to a user's account.
 A scope is a string that represents the access level that the application is requesting.
 The scope is included in the request to the authorization server.
 The scope is used to specify the access level that the application is requesting.
 The scope is a required parameter in the request to the authorization server.